Friday, March 27, 2015

 5 thing Friday - leaves, storage, plants, tape, Wii Fit

 It is a losing battle here against the oak trees.
-In the early spring every single freaking leaf falls from them.
-I rake every few days just to keep up.
+In the early spring I rake every few days just to keep up.
 A short time later, we are inundated with pollen and those little crackly things.
-You cannot win.

 My friend Carol used a boot box to transport Christmas gifts to us.
 It's the perfect size for storage in my closet.
-Sorry, Carol, I'm keeping it!
 I glued some wrapping paper on and tied it with a bow.
 Inside are day runner inserts and datebooks spanning 20+ years.
 In a way, they are my journals.
-Reading them gives me a sense of how insane different life was when I had four young ones at home.
+Reading them gives me a sense of how insane different life was when I had four littles at home.

 My plant babies languished in the garage for 4 months.
 I am surprised they all lived.
 The big ones got put back in the backyard.
 All of them got fed.
 I like the look of real potted plants in terra cotta.